 The principle features of the bridge are the compass and helm used for steering the ship and the telegraphs used for signalling the engine room of speed and direction.
 Instructions are written clearly on the telegraph, as it would be too loud to hear verbal directions over the roar of the engines below decks.

-The pilots navigated by means of radar, echo sounder and chartwork.
-Radio was the main form of communication but pilots could also send messages by signal flag, whistle, loudhailer or using an Aldis lamp, a visual signaling device used to send morse code.
+The pilots navigated by means of radar, echo sounder and chart work.
+Radio was the main form of communication but pilots could also send messages by signal flag, whistle, loudhailer or using an Aldis lamp, a visual signalling device used to send Morse code.